Andr1500/CICD_BlueGreen_EC2/README.md

 # Python Flask - Demo Web Application

 This is a simple Python Flask web application.
-The app is based on this: https://github.com/benc-uk/python-demoapp.
+The app is based on this repo: https://github.com/benc-uk/python-demoapp.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.